Robert C. Michelson: Career

 Since the mid-1990s, Michelson's work has concentrated on biologically inspired micro air vehicle design.
-From 1997 through 2004 Michelson was adjunct associate professor to the School of Aerospace Engineering, teaching classes in avionics for unmanned aerial vehicles (UAVs) and Micro/Mini Air Vehicle (MAV) design.
-Michelson retired from the Georgia Tech Research Institute in September 2004 and currently holds the title of Principal Research Engineer Emeritus with the Institute.
-In 2004 he created Millennial Vision, LLC to continue research into biologically inspired aerial robots and remote sensing.
+From 1997 through 2004, Michelson was adjunct associate professor to the School of Aerospace Engineering, teaching classes in avionics for unmanned aerial vehicles (UAVs) and Micro/Mini Air Vehicle (MAV) design.
+Michelson retired from the Georgia Tech Research Institute in 2004 and currently holds the title of Principal Research Engineer Emeritus with the institute.
+In 2004, he created Millennial Vision, LLC to continue research into biologically inspired aerial robots and remote sensing.
 He is the President of SEPDAC (Scientific Enterprise in Pursuit and Discovery of Ancient Cultures), a nonprofit educational and scientific organization.
-He was a member of the board of directors for The Sharp Mountain Preserve for a period of five years (2008-2012).